Skip to content

 What are possible side effects?

-Possible side effects vary by formulation and individual response.
-They may include drowsiness and dizziness, among others.
-Your clinician will discuss the specific considerations relevant to your treatment.
+Possible side effects vary depending on the treatment prescribed and your individual response.
+Your clinician will discuss the specific considerations relevant to your treatment before prescribing.

 Can it interact with other medications?